Frequently asked questions

 Isn’t slavery a thing of the past?

-Sadly, no. Slavery still exists today and Anti-Slavery International is committed to fighting its contemporary forms and manifestations until they are ended.
+Sadly, no. As of the latest statistics in 2021, there are an estimated 49.6 million people in slavery.
+Slavery still exists today, and Anti-Slavery International is committed to fighting its contemporary forms and manifestations until they are ended.

 What is modern slavery?